 “Every Indian chef has their twist, but we try to keep it pretty authentic even though it’s a little different than you’d find in a north Indian restaurant,” Amin says.

-New to the scene is Hundred Miles Crepes.
-The truck, owned by Gloria Pei and Kevin Gao, opened in July and specializes in jian bing, a savory crepe that’s a popular Chinese breakfast street food.
-The basic version of the dish ($6.99) is a crepe made from wheat flour, dried mung bean powder and black sesame seeds topped with egg and filled with crispy wonton crackers, lettuce and onion.
-You can add a variety of other fillings, including sausage, Spam, braised meat and shredded pig ear.
-The truck’s chef, Ning Zhao, is in the process of adding more northern Chinese street food as well as grilled meat skewers.
-You’ll find the truck on Fifth Avenue most days of the week.
+Newer to the scene is Hundred Miles Crepes.
+The truck, owned by Gloria Pei and Kevin Gao of Little Corner Grill House, opened in July 2022 and specializes in jian bing, a savory crepe that’s a popular Chinese breakfast street food.
+The basic version of the dish is a crepe made from wheat flour, dried mung bean powder and black sesame seeds topped with egg and filled with crispy wonton crackers, lettuce and onion.

 Hal B. Klein